BenniN/CourseworkSEM/use-cases/use-case-3.md

-# USE CASE: 3 Produce a report on all capital cities
+# USE CASE 3:  Produce a report on all of the capital cities

 ## CHARACTERISTIC INFORMATION

-### Goal in Context
+### Abstract

-As an *data scientist* I want *to produce a report on all capital cities* so that *I can retrieve information about the name, country and population of a capital city*.
+As a *data scientist* I want *to produce a report displaying all of the capital cities in the world, a continent or a region* so that *I can create further statistics, and analysis can be performed*.

+### Motivation

+To provide a report for the company containing vital up-to-date information regarding data points about the capital cities around the world.

 ### Scope